 Do I Still Have A Case?

 It’s definitely worth pursuing.
 Remember this: police reports aren’t admissible in evidence.
 So you can relax; the ultimate decision about fault is decided based on live testimony.
 And here’s a shocker: if the officer testifies, he often can’t give an opinion on whose fault it was.

 Insurance companies know this, so you can counteract an inaccurate police report to get a settlement.

 How Do I Overcome the Accident Report?

 You gather and present other evidence showing the officer is mistaken.
-That’s where an experienced car accident attorney makes the difference— like we did for this mother and her child.
+That’s where an experienced car accident attorney makes the difference— like we did in these cases, understanding past results don't guarantee future ones and all cases are different:

 For example, you may get: